 The famous Japanese artist, Hokusai, apparently once said, "When I was 50 I had published a universe of designs, but all I have done before the age of 70 is not worth bothering with.
 At 75, I’ll have learned something of the pattern of nature, of animals, of plants, of trees, birds, fish and insects.
 When I am 80, you will see real progress.
 At 90, I shall have cut my way deeply into the mystery of life itself.
 At 100 I shall be a marvellous artist.
 At 110, everything I create — a dot, a line — will jump to life as never before."

-What - Koala Courses runs painting and drawing workshops periodically (a list of upcoming workshops can be viewed here) for young and mature adults.
-Alternatively, we also offer one to one private tuition in a public space.
-So if there are no workshops running, why not register your interest and we will contact with our next available programmes.
-We are able to offer flexible arrangements, so contact us (Koala@KoalaCourses) today.
+What - Koala Courses runs painting, drawing and printing workshops periodically for young and mature adults.
+A list of upcoming workshops can be viewed here.
+Alternatively, one-to-one private tuition is available in a public space.
+So if no workshops are running, why not register your interest by subscribing to our mailing list here and you will be contacted with our next available programmes.
+Flexible arrangements are available, so contact Koala Courses today.

-Where - We offer our services across Hertfordshire, including: St Albans, Harpenden, Welwyn Garden City, Stevenage, Letchworth, Knebworth, Hertford and Hitchin.
+Where - Koala Courses provides services across Hertfordshire, inc. St Albans, Harpenden, Welwyn Garden City, Stevenage, Letchworth, Knebworth, Hertford and Hitchin.

-About - Our workshops are generally small (8 or less).
-Private one to one tuition rates are £30 per hour* exluding the hire of a public space (*rates valid until April 2019; venue hire rates are typically range from £5 to £15 per hr).
-For example, we are able to offer one hour one to one tutorial sessions for £35 per hour in Hitchin and Letchworth, dependent on availability.
-Please contact us (Koala@KoalaCourses) for more information on group rates.
+About - Most workshops are generally small (8 or less).
+Private one-to-one tuition rates are £37.62 per hour* excluding the hire of a public venue (*rates valid until Dec 2021; venue hire rates typically range from £5 to £25 per hr).
+For example, hourly rates inclusive of venue hire start from £42.62 in Hitchin and Letchworth, dependent on availability.
+Please contact Koala Courses for more information on group rates.

-Age range - 16 years onward, as long as you are willing and enthusiastic.
-Children under the ages of 16+ are welcome as long as accompanied by an adult, please email us (Koala@KoalaCourses) to discuss.
+Age range - 18 years onward, as long as you are willing and enthusiastic.